varya/varya.github.com/src/documents/posts/react-redux-simple-project/index_en.html.md

 ---

-Two weeks ago, I have started an new project of migrating a large website to React.
-Although this is not developing from scratch but refactoring, there still was a great chance to reconsider the project file structuse in its client part.
+Two weeks ago, I have started a new project of migrating a large website to React.
+Although this is not developing from scratch but refactoring, there still was a great chance to reconsider the project file structure in its client part.

 As a proof-of-concept, I have chosen a pair of components: shopping cart and adding button.
-This is e-commerce what we are building here :-) My initial goal was to create simple components and demonstrate their reusage as well as introduce Redux as a glue to the components in the data area.
-As a result, I think I provided nice and neat structure which helps a developer to understand what serves what.
-On the otehr hand, I tried to keep it simple.
+This is e-commerce what we are building here :-) My initial goal was to create simple components and demonstrate their reusing as well as introduce Redux as a glue to the components in the data area.
+As a result, I think I provided a nice and neat structure which helps a developer to understand what serves what.
+On the other hand, I tried to keep it simple.
 In the beginning, there is no need in overcomplicated.

 <excerpt/>
 In this post, I present the initial state of the project structure, extracted from the working repository.
-In our actual project it has already evolved to use other patterns and helping tools.
-I hope I will amke it to present these changes in the following posts.
+In our actual project, it has already evolved to use other patterns and helping tools.
+I hope I will make it to present these changes in the following posts.

 The demonstrative extract is a public repository at